 Nevertheless, the impact of East African Arab Slave Trade cannot and should not be underestimated or forgotten.

-The Slave Trade in Africa has long History beginning with the Trans-Saharan Slave Trade followed by the Trans-Atlantic and then the East African Arab Slave Trade.
+Africans Traded Slaves for a considerable part in African History beginning with the Trans-Saharan Slave Trade followed by the Trans-Atlantic and then the East African Arab Slave Trade.

-It is also undeniable that the Slave Trade has shaped the course of African History where it initially provided a means by which African States could accumulate wealth and thus attain Political and Economic supremacy on the Continent.
+It is also undeniable that Africans Trading In Slaves has shaped the course of African History where it initially provided a means by which African States could accumulate wealth and thus attain Political and Economic supremacy on the Continent.

 In the final analysis however, the Slave Trade in Africa ultimately led to the destabilisation of the African Continent which made it easier for Europe to Colonize Africa because of the divisions and instability created by the Slave Trade.